-Medistrom Pilot-24 Lite CPAP Battery Backup Power Supply, 95Wh, for ResMed AirSense 10, AirMini, S9, and compatible 24V CPAP/APAP devices (bundled with cables) vs Midland WR400 Deluxe NOAA Weather Alert Radio with SAME Localized Programming, 80+ Emergency Voice & Flashing Alerts, Alarm Clock/AM-FM Radio
+Medistrom Pilot-24 Lite CPAP Battery Backup Power Supply, 95Wh, for ResMed AirSense 10, AirMini, S9, and select compatible 24V PAP devices vs Midland WR400 Deluxe NOAA Weather Alert Radio with SAME Localized Programming, 80+ Emergency Voice & Flashing Alerts, Alarm Clock/AM-FM Radio

 Head-to-head spec comparison to help you pick the right kit component for your needs.